ibm-cloud-docs/Cloudant/offerings/gdpr.md

 processing of client PI in this way via a [{{site.data.keyword.cloudant_short_notm}} support request](mailto:support@cloudant.com).
 Upon receipt of such a request, {{site.data.keyword.cloudant_short_notm}} deletes information associated with the client as sent to Segment, and prevents further data from being sent.
-We need to retain the ability to contact clients via email and provide an interface for clients to keep this information up to date either directly, or via client configuration of their contact details via their {{site.data.keyword.cloud_notm}} account details.
+We need to retain the ability to contact dedicated clients via email and provide an interface for clients to keep this information up to date either directly, or via client configuration of their contact details via their {{site.data.keyword.cloud_notm}} account details.

 ## Is our {{site.data.keyword.cloudant_short_notm}} database encrypted?

-For sensitive data, that you determine must remain invisible to
-{{site.data.keyword.cloudant_short_notm}} operations,
-you must encrypt or otherwise protect (pseudonymise) your data before sending it to us.
-All clusters have an encrypted file system (encryption at rest) using LUKS.
+All clusters have an encrypted file system (encryption at rest) using Linux Unified Key Setup (LUKS).
 Data in the database is visible to our operations and support teams (see below).

-For sensitive data, you must remain invisible to {{site.data.keyword.cloudant_short_notm}}, and you must encrypt or otherwise protect (pseudonymise) your data before sending it to us.
+For sensitive data, that you determine must remain invisible to {{site.data.keyword.cloudant_short_notm}}, you must encrypt or otherwise protect (pseudonymise) your data before sending it to us.
 You must avoid using PI for a document `_id`, as these are always visible and written to the access logs.

 ## Data locations

-Locations where {{site.data.keyword.cloudant_short_notm}} processes personal data will be made available, and kept up to date, via the Cumulus/Cloud Transparency tool.
+Locations where {{site.data.keyword.cloudant_short_notm}} processes personal data will be made available, and kept up to date, via the Data Sheet Addendum (DPA).

 For more information about data locations, see the [{{site.data.keyword.cloudantfull}} detailed system requirements under 7. {{site.data.keyword.IBM_notm}} Hosting and Processing Locations ![External link icon](../images/launch-glyph.svg "External link icon")](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=2EBB5860B34311E7A9EB066095601ABB){:new_window}.

 ## Service security

+### Using {{site.data.keyword.cloudant_short_notm}} securely

+As a user of {{site.data.keyword.cloudant_short_notm}}, you should:

+ * Use the default CORS configuration to prevent unexpected access.
+ * Use API keys liberally, such that components can have 'least privileged access,' coupled with the audit log.
+This practice allows you to understand who accessed which data.
+ * Encrypt or otherwise protect (pseudonymise) any sensitive data before sending it to us.

 ### Physical And Environmental Security Measures